aliramazanov/archaxis/README.md

 # archaxis

 Welcome to archaxis, a landing page designed for an architectural company.
-This project leverages the power of Next.js version 13.5 as its foundation.
+This project leverages the power of Next.js version 4 as its foundation.
 To enhance the user experience and visual appeal, HeadlessUI, Framer Motion, and Tailwind CSS has been used.

 ## Key Features

-- **Next.js 13.5.6**: The project is built on the current version of Next.js, ensuring a efficient web application.
+- **Next.js 14**: The project is built on the latest version of Next.js, ensuring a efficient web application.

 - **Styling with Tailwind CSS**: Tailwind CSS is used to create a modern and responsive design.